worldbank/OpenNightLights/_sources/tutorials/mod1_1_introduction_to_remote_sensing.md

 ## Spatial, spectral and temporal resolutions in remote sensing

-Remote sensing instruments are characterized by different resolutions which will impact the decision as to which data to use and for which application (this is often referred to as “Fit-for-Purpose” technologies.
+Remote sensing instruments are characterized by different resolutions which will impact the decision as to which data to use and for which application (this is often referred to as “Fit-for-Purpose” technologies).

 ### Spatial resolution